Adequate supervision of all students in the school grounds and buildings is a requirement of the school’s duty of care.

 In addition, the Deputy Principal (or their replacement) will be responsible for the supervision of the first aid room during recess and lunch times.
-First aid kits will be available in the Deputy Principal room (admin room in Telopea Public School).
+First aid kits will be available.

 Students will be instructed about safe behaviour in the playground.